 Regulations require permits to establish monitoring requirements to yield data representative of the monitored activity [40 CFR Part 122.48(b)] and to ensure compliance with permit limitations [40 CFR Part 122.44(i)(l)].

-Requirements for sample type and sampling frequency for flow, DO, and pH have been based on the current discharge permit.
+Requirements for sample type and sampling frequency have been based on the current discharge permit.